-Data that is not transcribed from the resource itself should reflect common usage.
+Data that is not transcribed from the resource itself should reflect common usage in the language and script preferred by the agency creating the data.

-The part of the name of a person or family used as the first element in recording the preferred name for that person or family should reflect conventions used in the country and language most closely associated with the person or family.
+The part of the name of a person or family used as the first element in recording the preferred name for that person or family should reflect conventions used in the country and language most closely associated with that person or family.